forbee-dev/Wordpress/README.md

 **Impact**: Provided a clear and structured way to display the advantages and disadvantages of a product or service.

 ## Slots Plugin
-**Description**: Integrated the Slots Plugin to consume slots from SlotsLibrary within a WordPress website.
+The Slots Plugin serves as an integration tool for consuming slots from SlotsLibrary within a WordPress website.
+It facilitates the retrieval of all available slots and providers for seamless integration.

-**Impact**: Enabled seamless retrieval and integration of slots and providers, enhancing the site's functionality.
+## SportsIndex Plugin
+SportsIndex Plugin serves as an integration tool for consuming Sports Stats from SportsIndex within a WordPress website.
+It facilitates the retrieval of all available Matches and Tournaments for seamless integration.

 ## Toplist Plugin
 **Description**: Developed a plugin to retrieve data from an API, filter it, and save the toplist in the database for display.